N-Haitu31/holbertonschool-low_level_programming/structures_typedef/README.md

 Write a function that initialize a variable of type struct dog

 2-print_dog.c - 2.
 A dog will teach you unconditional love.
-If you can have that in your life, things won't be too bad Write a function that prints a struct dog
+If you can have that in your life, things won't be too bad Write a function that prints a struct dog.

+3-dog.h - 3.
+Outside of a dog, a book is a man's best friend.
+Inside of a dog it's too dark to read Define a new type dog_t as a new name for the type struct dog.